Skip to content

 ///

-/// Custom filters downcast this to their expected type.
-For example,
+/// Custom filters decode this according to their own byte layout.
+For

-/// a min/max version filter expects `Arc<VersionBounds>` and ignores
+/// example, a min/max version filter might expect two big-endian `u64`s

-/// the query if the downcast fails.
+/// packed into the `Inline` variant.
 The built-in bloom filter ignores

 /// this field entirely.